xingweitian/fund-my-watcard/README.md

 ## Contributing

 Please install `dev-requirements.txt` instead of `requirements.txt`.
-After that, run `dev-init.sh` to install the pre-commit hook to force PEP8 style checking.
+After that, run `make init` to install the pre-commit hook to force PEP8 style checking.

 ## Plan